 How to open a business bank account in France

 Most French banks provide business banking as well as personal banking.
 However, opening a bank account in France for business purposes can be a lengthy process that involves a lot of paperwork.
 Banks will want to make sure that the business is legitimate and above board.
-If you simply want to open a separate account for freelance work or are setting up a business in France that isn’t incorporated (e.g. sole trader or general partnership), it is more straightforward.
+If you simply want to open a separate account for freelance work in France or are setting up a French business that isn’t incorporated (e.g., sole trader or general partnership), it is more straightforward.
 However, if you are setting up a limited company, you will probably need to supply the following in additional to personal documentation:

 - Articles of incorporation;